Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 Gallstone disease is relatively rare in children.
 When gallstones do occur in this age group, they are more likely to be pigment stones.
 Girls do not seem to be more at risk than boys.
 The following conditions may put children at higher risk:

 - Sickle-cell anemia

 - Impaired immune system

 - Receiving nutrition through a vein (intravenous)

 Because gallstones are related to diet, particularly fat intake, the incidence of gallstones varies widely among nations and regions.
 For example, Hispanics and Northern Europeans have a higher risk for gallstones than do people of Asian and African descent.
 People of Asian descent who develop gallstones are most likely to have the brown pigment type.

 Native North and South Americans, such as Pima Indians in the U.S. and native populations in Chile and Peru, are especially prone to developing gallstones.
 Pima women have an 80% chance of developing gallstones during their lives, and virtually all native Indian females in Chile and Peru develop gallstones.
 Such cases are most likely due to a combination of genetic and dietary factors.

 Having a family member or close relative with gallstones may increase the risk.
 Up to 33% of cases of painful gallstones may be related to genetic factors.

 Defects in transport proteins involved in biliary lipid secretion appear to predispose certain people to gallstone disease, but this alone many not be sufficient to create gallstones.
-Studies indicate that the disease is complex and may result from the interaction between genetics and environment.
-Some studies suggest immune and inflammatory mediators may play key roles.

 People with diabetes are at higher risk for gallstones and have a higher-than-average risk for acalculous gallbladder disease (without stones).
 Gallbladder disease may progress more rapidly in patients with diabetes, who tend to have worse infections.